 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund ("Shares").
-You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and Example below.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and

-Annual Fund Operating Expenses (1) (expenses that you pay each year as a percentage of the value of your
+Example below.

-investment)
+Annual Fund Operating Expenses (1) (expenses that you pay each year as a percentage of the value of your investment)

-Management Fees 0.95%
+Management Fees 0.65%

 Distribution and/or Service (12b-1) Fees 0.00%

 Other Expenses (2) 0.00%

-0.09%
+Acquired Fund Fees and Expenses (3) 0.03%

-Total Annual Fund Operating Expenses 1.04%
+Total Annual Fund Operating Expenses 0.68%

-- The Fund's adviser will pay, or require a sub-adviser to pay, all of the Fund's expenses, except for the following: advisory and sub-advisory fees, interest charges on any borrowings made for investment purposes, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under the 1940 Act, litigation expenses, and other non-routine or extraordinary expenses. - (2) Based on estimated amounts for the current fiscal year. - (3) Acquired Fund Fees and Expenses (AFFEs) are estimated for the current fiscal year.
-AFFEs include fees and expenses incurred indirectly by the Fund as a result of investments in other investment companies, including funds that invest exclusively in money market instruments.
-Because AFFEs are not borne directly by the Fund, they will not be reflected in the expense information in the Fund's financial statements, and the information presented in the table will differ from that presented in the Fund's financial highlights included in the Fund's reports to shareholders.
+- The Fund's adviser will pay, or require a sub-adviser to pay, all of the Fund's expenses, except for the following: advisory and sub-advisory fees, interest charges on any borrowings made for investment purposes, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under the Investment Company Act of 1949 (the "1940 Act"), litigation expenses, and other non-routine or extraordinary expenses. - Based on estimated amounts for the current fiscal year. - Acquired Fund Fees and Expenses (AFFEs) are estimated for the current fiscal year.
+AFFEs include fees and expenses incurred indirectly by the Fund as a result of investments in other investment companies.